Starting an Indiana LLC is Easy

 After forming your LLC, it's important to:

-- Research Indiana Business Licenses and Permits.
-For help, visit our How to Get an Indiana Business License guide.
-There are also business license services that can help.
+- Research Indiana business licenses and permits.
+For help, visit our How to Get a Business License in Indiana guide.
+There are also business license services that will help with this.

-- File Your Indiana LLC Biennial Report.
+- File your Indiana LLC Business Entity Report.
 File online with the Indiana Secretary of State every other year by the end of the month in which the LLC was formed.

 - Understand Indiana state tax requirements.
 Visit our Indiana Sales Tax guide to learn more about seller’s permits and Indiana sales tax.